» Pet Notice:

 Sapelo South End Kayak Tour

-Kayak through the tidal creeks around the island and enjoy its natural beauty. $70.00 tandem and $60.00 single.
+Kayak through the tidal creeks around the island and enjoy its natural beauty. $50.00 per person tandem and $65.00 per person single.
+Two weeks notice is required for booking this trip.
 Our kayak instructors will prepare you for this awesome experience and provide all necessary equipment.

 An Evening on the Beach

 Our Activities Director will guide the group on a beach walk at night to look for nesting sea turtles.
-In addition we will have the opportunity to encounter other creatures that roam our beaches at night and we will learn about these interesting marine reptiles and hope to discover some. $300.00 per group.
+In addition we will have the opportunity to encounter other creatures that roam our beaches at night and we will learn about these interesting marine reptiles and hope to discover some. $10 per person.
 Limited to 25 people.
-Recommended May–August.
+Only available May-August.

 Exploring the Ocean